lstanard/workoutTracker/mobile-client/README.md

 ## Development

-Uses yarn workspaces.
-This command will install dependencies in both the `mobile-client` and `server` directories.

 ```
 yarn install
+yarn start
 ```

+_Yarn start will prompt you to install Expo CLI_

 ### If you do not have yarn

 ```
 brew install yarn
 ```

+### Getting simulators to work